loucaspapalazarou/ttds-data-collection/README.md

 If you don't want to use `docker` for the production, you can just run `main.py`.
 Just make sure you have the dependencies installed.

 Now the scraped jobs will be sent to the `mongo` instance.

+You can query the database using the [Mongo shell](https://www.mongodb.com/docs/mongodb-shell/) or [Python (pymongo)](https://www.mongodb.com/docs/drivers/pymongo/), or any other way you like.